leoisl/paper_pandora2020_analyses/README.md

 This means that, in the previous example, we check if any of the 5 truth probes for the `A` allele AND any of the 10 truth probes for the `C` allele were found.
 If yes, then we say that the pangenome variant has been found (it is enough to find only 1 truth probe for each allele).
 Otherwise (if none of the truth probes of at least one allele was not found), we say the pangenome variant has not been found.
 The recall is the number of pangenome variants found over the number of pangenome variants in total.
-Rare and common variants have the same weight here, but this measure does not reward callers that find the alleles of the pangenome variation
+Rare and common variants have the same weight here, but this measure does not reward callers that find more alleles of the pangenome variation
-(i.e. finding only 1 truth probe for the `A` allele, 1 for the `C` allele has the same reward as finding all the 5 truth probes for the `A` allele, and all the 15 truth probes for the `C` allele).
+(i.e. finding only 1 truth probe for the `A` allele and 1 for the `C` allele has the same reward as finding all the 5 truth probes for the `A` allele and all the 15 truth probes for the `C` allele).

 Recall WRT pangenome variants alleles (`recall_wrt_variants_found_wrt_alleles`): here we compute the recall of each pangenome variant as the number of alleles found.
 I think calling this "allele" might be confusing, but let's say we found 3/5 truth probes for the `A` allele and 4/10 truth probes for the `C` allele, thus